nolim1t/bitcoin-merchant-starter-kit/README.md

 We recommend due to the low volume of transactions and the potential of them increasing in value, that you hold on to the coins.
 Think of it as small savings.

+Eventually the plan is to create a closed loop economy where there is enough services and goods to sustain this.
+Thank you for being an early adopter!

 The next best option would be to use [nexo](https://nexo.io) to obtain a cash loan based on your crypto assets to manage cashflow.

 Otherwise, you may also use an exchange such as [Binance](https://binance.com/) to convert the coins over to USDC or USDT where you can sell it locally.
-Or engage someone in the local community on advise.
+Or you can sell it locally directly.
+Or engage someone in the local community for full advise.

+## Existing Merchants

+If you have built your business, few free to be requested to be added to [the following list](https://gitlab.com/nolim1t/bitcoin-merchants).
+You are required to show proof that you have done so too, or have someone show proof.